How to Fix a Sagging Mattress

 If you’ve just purchased a new bed and are wondering if you can use a new mattress with an old box spring, check out our guide for more information.

 Wear And Tear

-Sagging is, unfortunately, just a normal part of a mattress’ life cycle.
-It happens slowly over time, as you (and your partner) apply pressure to the foam layers every night.
+Sagging is a normal part of a mattress’ life cycle.
+It happens slowly over time as pressure is applied to the foam layers every night.
 This pressure causes the foam to soften and gradually lose the buoyancy and support it used to provide.

 For innerspring and hybrid mattresses, sagging can also happen when the metal coils lose their tension after years of use.

 Do Purple Mattresses Sag Over Time?

 Purple mattresses are specially engineered to reduce sagging.
 All Purple mattresses come with an instantly adaptive GelFlex Grid, a soft and supportive comfort layer made of hyper-elastic polymer that reconfigures itself to support your body weight and move as you move.
 Its shape retention properties are similar to memory foam, but its 1,400 individual air channels help dissipate body heat – something that memory foam mattresses have a tough time doing.